CBAHI Accredited

 When should orthodontic evaluation start?

 The American Association of Orthodontists (AAO) recommends a first orthodontic screening at age 7.
 Most children will not need treatment yet, but some bite or jaw issues are best treated before all permanent teeth erupt.
-The screening is free at AQUA.
+AQUA offers an early screening at this age.
 Phase 1 (interceptive) treatment is sometimes recommended at this age; comprehensive Phase 2 treatment usually begins at age 11-13.

 Book your child's first visit